gchq/stroom-docs/content/en/releases/v07.02/upgrade-notes.md

 See [Partitioned Reference Data Stores]({{< relref "other-changes#partitioned-reference-data-stores" >}}) for details of the changes to reference data stores.

-No intervention is required on upgrade for this change, this section is for information purposes only.
+No intervention is required on upgrade for this change, this section is for information purposes only, however it is recommended that you take a backup copy of the existing reference data store files before booting the new version of Stroom.
+To do this, make a copy of the files in the directory specified by `stroom.pipeline.referenceData.lmdb.localDir`.
+If there is a problem then you can replace the store with the copy and try again.

 Stroom will automatically migrate reference data from the legacy single data store into multiple _Feed_ specific stores.
 The legacy store exists in the directory configured by `stroom.pipeline.referenceData.lmdb.localDir`.